EgorShakirovDP1-1/Specialfy/README.md

 # Specialfy (Beta)
-Specialfy is a new experience in online post watching industry.
-With that being said, Post Hunter offers you a large catalogue of movies, as much as you have ever wished.
+Specialfy is the new way to hire specialists.
+Specialfy offers you to become a specialist or to be the one to use other specialists.
+Join now and have a hustle or more free time.